 If you are a financial adviser and would like to learn more about how we can help your practice, please click here.
 If you would like to use our services in an institutional setting, please contact a sales representative to find out how we can help.

 If you are not happy with our service, cancel within 14 days of the start date by emailing email@example.com.
 You will not be charged anything.
 After the first 14 days, you may cancel at any time, and we will recalculate the cost of the subscription for the period the subscription was used (at current applicable monthly rates) and will refund any difference less transaction fees.

-No refunds are provided for monthly subscriptions.
+No refunds are provided for monthly subscriptions, the Exclusive publication, the High Yield Dividend Newsletter or our additional options commentary.
 Your complete satisfaction is our top priority.

 As part of your subscription to Valuentum, you will receive in your inbox on the 15th of each month our monthly Best Ideas Newsletter (in pdf format), which reveals our best ideas for capital appreciation potential constructed in a portfolio.
 This portfolio of best ideas may contain long positions as well as put and call options.